damiendevienne/acc2taxo/README.md

 # NCBI taxonomic classifications from NCBI accession numbers (acc2taxo)

 ## Description
 This Python script `acc2taxo.py` retrieves NCBI taxonomic information associated with a list of accession numbers in a text file.
 It generates a table with the NCBI taxonomic classification of each accession number.
-It can also generate a file containing the NCBI taxonomy tree for the retrieved taxids.
+It can also generate a file containing the NCBI taxonomy tree corresponding to the retrieved taxids.

 ## Usage
 The script can be executed from the command line as follows: